 REbeL: A student-driven education and prevention program designed to address eating and body image concerns.
 We’re a group of educated, determined students who have committed to redefining beauty for every body.
 But we aren’t like most organizations.
 We drive change – in the way people view themselves, in their self-confidence, in their understanding of beauty.
 We are a group of students making a profound impact.
 And we urge you to join the REbeLution.
 (Retrieved from re-bel.org)

 SADD Club (Students Against Destructive Decisions): This club organizes projects to raise awareness and improve knowledge and attitudes about the serious dangers of drunk driving and other destructive decisions.

 Gone Too Soon - Missouri Highway Patrol, Sgt.
 Collin Stosberg, speaks to the student body regarding distracted driving (texting), speed, and DWI.
 He also discusses the importance of protecting all occupants by wearing a seat belt.
 The program specifically targets young drivers.

-Sophomore Teen Exchange Seminar: This seven-week seminar, sponsored by MOCSA (Metropolitan Organization to Counter Sexual Assault), was specifically developed for the St. Teresa's Academy sophomore class.
+Sophomore Teen Exchange Seminar: This seminar, sponsored by MOCSA (Metropolitan Organization to Counter Sexual Assault), was specifically developed for the St. Teresa's Academy sophomore class.
 The purpose is to lessen the ill effects of sexual assault and abuse through prevention, education, intervention and advocacy.